Living Donor Program Contents

 Once all tests are complete, the donor’s candidacy is reviewed at the Mass General Transplant Center’s multidisciplinary kidney transplant selection meeting.
 If the donor is approved, donation surgery can be scheduled on a date that is convenient for both the donor and recipient, or the donor can begin the process of being entered into the paired exchange.

-Mass General participates in the National Kidney Registry (NKR), an independent organization that facilitates transplants for patients with incompatible living donors, and for antibody, blood type, size and age issues.
+Mass General participates in the National Kidney Registry (NKR), an independent organization that facilitates transplants for patients with incompatible living donors as well as for antibody, blood type, size and age issues.
 A computer program finds suitable donors from other mismatched pairs in the NKR, and identifies the necessary exchanges needed to allow all corresponding recipients to be transplanted from a suitable donor.
 Patients may be part of a multi-pair chain that results in several recipients being transplanted across many states.

 Mass General can register patients with incompatible living donors in the UNOS Paired Kidney Exchange Program, which works to expedite transplants in patients with blood group antibodies or other incompatibilities to their potential living donors.